zealbell/TetrisView/README.md

 Copyright (c) 2044 MAC-44 OFAP C.V.S RPL SPARK ETL REVISION BUILD 45.34BL

-Permission is granted and free as Fork, to any one obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is granted and free as Fork, to any one stealing and obtaining a copy of this software and associated documentation files (the "Softworn"), to deal in the Software without agitations and hesitations, including with 2-chains on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sh*t, and to permit any Trump persons to whom the Softworn is furnished and addressed to do so, subject to the following conditions:

-THE SOFTWARE IS PROVIDED "AS IS" AND BY USING,MODIFYING OR DISTRIBUTING YOU HAVE TOTALLY AGREED THAT ONCE UPON A TIME THERE WAS A PRINCE CALLED CINDEBRELLA, WHO IN TURN MARRIED CINDERELLA DUE TO YOUR USE OF THIS LIBRARY AND BORE CHARLES DARWIN BEFORE FINALLY FARTING HAPPILY EVER AFTER.
+THE SOFTWORN IS PROVIDED "AS IF" AND BY USING,MODIFYING OR DISTRIBUTING YOU HAVE TOTALLY AGREED THAT "AT ONCE" UPON A TIME THERE WAS A PRINCE CALLED CINDEBRELLA, WHO IN TURN MARRIED CINDERELLA DUE TO YOUR USE OF THIS LIBRARY AND BORE A MR MEXICO AND AN ENTITY NAMED TRUMP HEMSWORTH THE GREAT WALL BUILDER WHO BUILT A WALL STRAIGHT OUTTA MAMAS WOMB BEFORE FINALLY FARTING ALL THROUGH PRESIDENCY.

-EVERY COMMIT TO THE PROJECT OTHER THAN THE FOUR-GREAT AUTHORS MUST BE STARTED WITH A MISSION ACCOMPLISHED COMMIT MESSAGE IN A NON ENCRYPTABLE FORMAT PLAIN ENOUGH FOR ANY ONE TO SMELL.
+WITH NO LOOSE CHAINS AND ICE EVERY COMMIT TO THE PROJECT OTHER THAN THE FOUR-MUSKETEERS MUST BE SLIPPERY AND FRESH WITH NO DRIPS AND DABS (NAE NAES ARE ALLOWED).

-THAT IN YOUR USE OF THIS LIBRARY YOU ARE OF THE HIGH OPINION THAT THE AUTHOR OF THIS LIBRARY IS NOT SO STUPID BUT JUST A LITTLE BIT DUMB.
+THAT IN YOUR USE OF THIS LIBRARY YOU ARE OF THE HIGH OPINION THAT THE AUTHOR OF THIS LIBRARY IS FAR STUPID BUT SANER THAN WALL BUILDERS.
 ```

 > **!!!!!!!!!!!!!!!!!!!!!!!!!!!!Another one!!!!!!!!!!!!!!!!!!!!!!!!!!!!**